-Our production facilities are currently not open for visitor viewing, however, we hope with additional safety measures in place, we can re-open the Production Hall by early November, and all guests will be welcome to enjoy a self-guided tour to see where Rattler Cyder is bottled, labelled, kegged and packed!
+Our production facilities are currently not open for visitor viewing, however, we hope with additional safety measures in place, we can re-open the Production Hall by October Half Term, and all guests will be welcome to enjoy a self-guided tour to see where Rattler Cyder is bottled, labelled, kegged and packed!

 Here is a quick overview of what is included with your annual pass;